ryanyuan42/courseEnrollSufe/README.md

 # courseEnrollSufe

 Hi, this project is mainly aiming at helping SUFE students get enrolled.

 This is a unfinished project with a lot of places to modify.
-It requires:
+And very likely, it is embeded with certain amounts of bugs.
+But for the tests so far, it realized what I want.

+This project requires third library to perform, including:
  * ```requests```
  * ```bs4```